Suji Halwa Recipe | Semolina Halwa

 Instructions

-• In a wok, heat 100 gms of ghee until it becomes hot.
+• Add 100 gms of ghee into the wok.
+Let it heat until hot.

-• Stir and mix the semolina and ghee thoroughly to avoid browning.
-Cook until the raw smell of semolina disappears.
+• Stir and mix the semolina and ghee very well.
+Do not let the semolina turn red or brown while cooking.
+Stir it until the raw smell of semolina disappears.

-• Stir the semolina over low heat for 1 minute until it becomes gooey and releases oil without changing color.
+• Stir the semolina for 1 min on low heat.
+The semolina will turn gooey and release the oil without any change in color.

-• Add the chopped almonds, cashews, and pistachios to the mixture and stir well.
-No need to fry the nuts separately.
+• Add the almonds, cashews, and pistachios into the mixture.
+Stir everything very well.
+Do not fry the nuts separately.

-• The semolina is almost cooked and releasing oil.
-Now, slowly add the hot water to the mixture while stirring simultaneously.
-It may sizzle and splash.
+• The semolina is almost cooked; it is releasing oil.
+Now add the hot water slowly into the mixture and stir it at the same time.
+It’ll sizzle and splash.

-• Gradually add the water while stirring continuously until the semolina transforms from crumbly to plump and fluffy.
-This step requires patience.
+• Embrace stirring.
+Gradually add the water and stir it continuously.
+This will demand patience.
+The semolina will transform from crumbly to plump and fluffy.

-• Drizzle ½ tbsp of ghee over the halwa and mix it well.
+• Drizzle ½ tbsp ghee over the halwa.
+Mix it well.

-• Your delicious Suji Halwa is ready!
-Transfer it to a bowl and enjoy the delightful flavors and textures.
+• Suji Halwa is ready.
+Transfer it to a bowl and enjoy.

 Video